CPSSD/feedlark/README.md

 	$ vagrant halt

-All other services (Nginx, mongoDB) should be exposed on the IP `192.168.2.2`
+MongoDB is forwarded/exposed on port `27017`

-Use the `html` folder to store any web hosted files
+All other services (Nginx, MongoDB) should be exposed on the IP `192.168.2.2`

 Use `python3` and `pip3` commands instead of their normal versions (which are 2.X based)